Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Hurricanes Betting Insights

-- The Hurricanes have won 66.2% of their games this season when favored on the moneyline (51-26).
+- The Hurricanes have won 51 of their 77 games when favored on the moneyline this season (66.2%).

 Hurricanes vs Panthers Additional Info